hashicorp/terraform-provider-azurerm/website/docs/r/video_analyzer.html.markdown

 * `id` - (Required) Specifies the ID of the Storage Account that will be associated with the Video Analyzer instance.

-* `identity_id` - (Required) ID for User Assigned Managed Identity resources to be assigned.
+* `identity_id` - (Required) Specifies the User Assigned Identity ID which should be assigned to a access this Storage Account.

 ---

 A `identity` block supports the following:

-* `type` - (Required) Specifies the type of Managed Service Identity that should be configured on this Video Analyzer.
-Possible value is `UserAssigned`.
+* `type` - (Required) Specifies the type of Managed Identity that should be configured on this Video Analyzer.
+At this time the only possible value is `UserAssigned`.

-* `identity_ids` - (Required) A list of IDs for User Assigned Managed Identity resources to be assigned.
+* `identity_ids` - (Required) A list of User Assigned Identity ID's to be assigned to this Video Analyzer.

 ---